 An archive of our programme page for Online Harms can be read below.

+Our mission at Carnegie is to improve the wellbeing of the people in the United Kingdom and Ireland.
+In the modern world social media has an increasing impact on wellbeing – good and bad.
 Social media has changed the landscape of communication for millions across the globe.
-The benefits that social networks can bring are plentiful and well documented, but the harm that many people have suffered through abusive or negative engagement with other users on these platforms, or through the impact of design choices that shape or influence the content they view, can be troubling.
+The benefits that social networks can bring are plentiful and well documented, but the harm that many individuals and communities have suffered through abusive or negative engagement with other users on these platforms, or through the impact of design choices that shape or influence the content they view, can be troubling.

-Please see downloads for additional content including full reports, briefing notes and consultation responses.
+Please see downloads for additional content including news reports, briefing notes and consultation responses.

 In addition to the submissions to consultations which are available below in the download section, our work has fed into a number of media and journal articles including:

 - LSE Online Safety Bill Briefing, Panel discussion with Prof Lorna Woods (2021) LSE

 - Are internet algorithms a problem for human rights?
 Better Human Podcast interview with Prof Lorna Woods (2021) Better Human

 - Platform Regulation ITM Universität Münster Hate Speech & Platform Regulation podcast interview with Prof Lorna Woods (2021) ITM Universität Münster